adaskoko/Sudoku-Solver-Map-Coloring-Einstein-Problem/README.md

 # Sudoku, Map Coloring and Einstein-Problem Solver

-The following program contains backtracking algorithm able to solve *sudokus*, *map coloring* problems and *Einstein's problem*.
+The following program contains backtracking and forward-check algorithms able to solve *sudokus*, *map coloring* problems and *Einstein's problem*.
+AC-3 algorithm is also implemented.

-## Backtracking algorithm
+## Backtracking and forward-check algorithms
-Proposed backtracking is a simple algorithm, based on recursion.
-The algorithm can take multiple constraints, which are separated into three categories
+The algorithms can take multiple constraints, which are separated into three categories
 - single variable constraint
 - two variables dependency
 - multiple variables dependency